txt/plm19/doc/memory.md

 Garbage collection = reclaim unused memory

-- i.e. blocks not reacahable from root (some _main_ function)
+- i.e. blocks not reachable from root (some _main_ function)

 When to trigger?

 - Not when low on memory
-	- Usually means memory is full of garbge
+	- Usually means memory is full of garbage
 	- Much to fix up
 	- Leads to long pauses
-- Better to trigger after some magic number of allocationss (that is proportional to amount of non-garbage found after last collection)
+- Better to trigger after some magic number of allocations (that is proportional to amount of non-garbage found after last collection)

-## Precise vs Conservatiive
+## Precise vs Conservative

 Reachability means "find the pointers"